- 3. Gastrointestinal

 - 3.5 Bloat

-Gastric dilatation and volvulus is the technical name for bloat.
+Gastric dilatation and volvulus is the technical name for bloat in dogs.
 This common disease of older large breed dogs can be rapidly fatal.
 It is the result of excessive accumulation of gas within the stomach that causes the stomach to rotate on its long axis.
 This rotation twists the inflow channel (esophagus) and outflow channel (small intestine) off, thereby preventing gas escape.
 The stomach continues to swell like a large balloon inside the dog.
 This balloon compresses the blood vessels feeding the heart causing heart failure, shock and accumulation of metabolic toxins.
 The spleen is attached to the stomach and is displaced in this process usually loosing its blood supply.
 This illness is very serious and can result from exercise after a large meal or after drinking a large amount of water.
 Personal experience with dogs bloating after being boarded: The pets are taken home, fed and watered and kept unattended in the back yard while the owners unpack.
 The dog overeats and runs around unrestricted, then he bloats but no one sees him until it is too late.

 Bloat is managed initially by releasing the air from the stomach.
 Signs of bloat are a dog laying on his side with a swollen appearance, drooling, grunting, having difficulty breathing, and pale gums.
 The stomach can be thumped with the resulting sound of a “ping” as if a basketball were thumped.